 To lose weight faster, replace grains and starches with veggies.
 For example, eat your favorite fish dish with a big salad, asparagus, or pickles instead of rice.
 This way, you'll stay full longer and cut calories.

 Snacking throughout the day will keep you energized and boost your metabolic rate.
 This habit also makes it easier to stick to your diet and eat clean.
 A healthy snack will prevent low blood sugar and curb hunger pangs.
 It's also a great way to lift your mood and banish that post-meal sleepiness that comes from eating too much in one sitting.
 Try one of CLICK’s amazing smoothie or snack bar recipes.
 You can find them in The CLICK Recipe Blog here

-Do Cardio after Weight Training
+7. Do Cardio after Weight Training